Opportunity Profile

 STUDENT SUCCESS

-- The inaugural class of UA’s McCollough Institute for Pre-Medical Scholars achieved 100% medical school acceptance.
-The McCollough Institute students were accepted into medical schools and programs all over the U.S. and Zurich, Switzerland..
+• UA’s McCollough Institute for Pre-Medical Scholars once again achieved 100% medical school acceptance in 2024.
+The McCollough Institute students were accepted into medical schools and programs including the Baylor School of Medicine, UAB Heersink School of Medicine and Washington University at St. Louis School of Medicine.

 STUDENT COMMUNITY